 Use your smartphone – and take your time!

 Here is a little secret for you – the smartphone that you have on you now, and we all have our phones 24/7, well that phone has a really great camera!

 So, if you are using your phone, my number one tip would be to take your time.
 Don’t rush in for a shot.
 I’m not talking about 15 minutes to plan one image, just take 30 – 60 seconds to have a look around, look where the light is coming from and look at whether you have enough light.
 Don’t be scared to ask people to move, and don’t be scared to take control of a situation and say “I’m going to take this photograph.
 If you can all be patient with me, I’m going to move you over here.
 We’re going to use this light here.
 This is the best light…”

 Take your time.
 Take a step back, compose the shot well and make sure you’re being very steady.

 All too often I see people just flip their phone, their hand is moving all over the place and they just want to take the shot and get it over with as quickly as possible.
 You have to remember that people want to look good, so they don’t mind if you take your time.
 Take a look at the whole scene, and make sure that you use the light that is there.
-How often do you see people turning their back back to windows and taking a photograph, as in this example below?
+How often do you see people turning their back to windows and taking a photograph, as in this example below?

 If you’re indoors and there’s light coming from a window then that is where your subjects should be facing.
-It is as simple as that- where is the sun, or where is the window, or where is the gap in the trees and you turn your subjects towards that light so that they are going to be bathed in light.
+It is as simple as that – where is the sun, or where is the window, or where is the gap in the trees, and you turn your subjects towards that light so that they are going to be bathed in it.

 So now we have mastered taking photos but we don’t take them off the phone.
 We don’t do anything with them.
 Probably because we have so many to look through, then we might need to re-size them and how do we get them online?
 It all just seems like such a hassle.
 Maybe you took some, but maybe someone else took some too, and how do you get them all together?